yorkei04/portfolio/README.md

-# Andrew SZE-TO - Portfolio
+# Kei - Portfolio

 A modern, responsive developer portfolio built with Next.js 15, TypeScript, and Tailwind CSS 4.
-This portfolio showcases my journey as a software developer, featuring my work in web development, game development, and AI integration.
+This portfolio showcases my journey as a software engineer.

 ## 🚀 Live Demo